 - Does society recognise your relationship?

 The most challenging part of your Partnership Based Visa application is to establish partnership eligibility and is often the reason for rejection by the INZ.
 Do not take chances with your visa.
 Let our Auckland based team of immigration experts help you with a foolproof application for your Partnership Based Visa.
-Contact us to book a 100% free consultation.
+Contact us to book a consultation.

 How does INZ define partnership for Partnership Based Visas?